What Blood Types Can’t Have Kids Together? | Vital Compatibility Facts

 How Does ABO Blood Type Affect Which Blood Types Can’t Have Kids Together?

-ABO incompatibility occurs mainly when a mother with type O blood has a baby with type A or B. While this can cause mild immune reactions, it generally does not stop couples from having healthy children.
+ABO incompatibility occurs mainly when a mother with type O blood has a baby with type A or B. While this can cause immune reactions and newborn jaundice, it generally does not stop couples from having healthy children.

 Are There Any Absolute Restrictions on What Blood Types Can’t Have Kids Together?